littlerobots/android-apt/README.md

-**Note: the latest Android Gradle plugin has now built in support for annotation processors, see [this wiki page](https://bitbucket.org/hvisser/android-apt/wiki/Migration) and [this blogpost](http://www.littlerobots.nl/blog/Whats-next-for-android-apt/) for more info.**
+**Note: the latest Android Gradle plugin has now built in support for annotation processors and actively blocks `android-apt`, see [this wiki page on how to migrate](https://bitbucket.org/hvisser/android-apt/wiki/Migration) and [this blogpost](http://www.littlerobots.nl/blog/Whats-next-for-android-apt/) for more info.**

 What is this?
 ---------------